 Rank 3: Proficient Engineering

 The mechanist has achieved a familiarity with their designs, gaining the ability to produce all of the Basic Devices (those on the item list) from memory, and the ability to memorize designs from any Basic Schematic using a Research Downtime Action.
 The Mechanist may also perform Assembly on or attempt to Disable Advanced Schematics, those cutting edge designs produced by the best mechanists.
+Basic Schematics may be crafted as part of the ten items you may craft with any Downtime submission, or may be crafted during game as an Assembly Action.
+Crafting a Basic Schematic requires Paper and Ink, or a Writing Kit.

 Rank 4: Reverse Engineering